Wareesha-faheem/C-Programming-Lab/README.md

 # C-Programming-Lab
-This repository contains a collection of Programming Fundamentals lab tasks and practice programs in C, covering basics like I/O, control structures, functions, arrays, and file handling.
+This repository contains Programming Fundamentals (PF) lab tasks and practice programs written in C.
+It covers core concepts such as:

+* Input/Output
+* Control Structures
+* Functions
+* Arrays
+* Pointers
+* File Handling

+The repository is meant for learning, practice, and tracking progress in C programming.
+> Made with ❤ by Wareesha Faheem